willymcallister/willymcallister.github.io/_articles/charge.md

 ![Coulomb per second]({{ site.baseurl }}{% link i/0-5coulomb_per_second.svg %}){: .centered :}

-You can think of a coulomb as a bucket of charge, like a bucket of water.
+Think of a coulomb as a bucket of charge, like a bucket of water.
 You can scoop smaller amounts of charge out of the bucket to get milliliters or teaspoons of charge.
-We actually use terms like microcoulomb $(\mu\text C)$ or nanocoulomb $(\text{nC})$.
+We use terms like microcoulomb $(\mu\text C)$ or nanocoulomb $(\text{nC})$.
 Thinking of charge as a continuous fluid is the way Franklin thought about it.

 <details>
-<summary>The definition of a coulomb assumes you know what an ampere is, and vice versa.</summary>
+<summary>The definition of a coulomb assumes you know what an ampere is.</summary>
 <p>One ampere is the current you get when $1\,\text{coulomb}$ of charge is passing by every second.
 One coulomb is how much charge passes by in a second when the current is one ampere.
 These are circular definitions.
 To break the circle the ampere is also defined with specific conditions for an experiment you can do in a laboratory.
 There have been several different definitions of that experiment over time.
 One of the original definitions of the ampere was based the current it takes to electroplate a certain weight of silver onto a surface,</p>

 <blockquote>The ampère is represented by that quantity of current which is capable of depositing 4.025 grammes (62.10 grains) of silver per hour or 0.001118 grammes per second.</blockquote>